xixdd/telurines/huashijiep/documentos/importexportbrush.md

 I always compare this app to ibis paint, because I believe 99% of people (who draw digitally) has used it at least once or twice.
 So this time I'm gonna mention it to start the tutorial.

 Unlike IbisPaint, HuaShijie Pro does not use QR codes to export or import brushes.
-That's not necessary a advantage or anything, just a difference.
+That's not necessarily a advantage or anything, just a difference.
 See, what it uses instead, are brush files.
-Every software usually has its own format of these files, which also is usually only accepted by that same software, however, there's a major exception, which is the Adobe Photoshop brush format ABR, which is probably the most compatible format.
+Every software usually has its own format of these files, that also is usually accepted only by that same software; however, there's a major exception, the Adobe Photoshop brush format ABR, which is probably the most compatible format.

-And it also works on Huashijie Pro, so I'm going to use that format as an example to explain how the importing works.
+And it works on Huashijie Pro too, so I'm going to use that format as an example to explain how the importing works.

 ### Exporting brushes (导入画笔)